thingsboard/thingsboard.github.io/_includes/docs/edge/faq.md

 ### How many devices can ThingsBoard Edge support?
 {% if docsPrefix == 'pe/edge/' %}
 <p>The number of connected devices depends on your <a href="https://thingsboard.io/pricing/?section=thingsboard-edge" target="_blank">subscription plan</a>.</p>
-<p>Some plans offer 'Unlimited Devices and Assets', thus there are no soft limits on creating devices and assets on the edge side.</p>
+<p>Some plans offer 'Unlimited Devices and Assets, thus there are no soft limits on creating devices and assets on the edge side.</p>
 {% else %}
 <p><b>ThingsBoard Edge</b> doesn’t impose a fixed limit on the number of devices you can connect.</p>
 <p>In practice, the number of devices you can support depends largely on your hardware resources, system configuration, and the specific use case.